 I’m taking my kids to see The Gatekeeper as a special treat during the September school holidays.
-I’ll write a review for Think Tasmania sometime after mid-September, when we have seen the show at the Theatre Royal Hobart.
+I’ll write a review for Terrapin Puppet Theatre sometime after mid-September, when we’ve seen the show at Theatre Royal Hobart.

-In the meantime, here’s a sneak peek at the media release issued by the Terrapin Puppet Show people about The Gatekeeper…
+In the meantime, here’s a sneak peek at the media release issued by Terrapin Puppet Show about The Gatekeeper.

 In The Gatekeeper, Digital Puppetry techniques are used to create scenes where animated projections merge with puppets and objects, and actors interact with live projection.
 A world of ridiculous situations is created where clowning, puppetry, magic, acrobatics, projection and digital animation collide.

 The show is about learning to live your dreams.
 The performance centres on the journey of Jeff, a rational, well controlled, clinical person who dreams of being a horse – or at least wild, powerful and free like a horse.
 The show takes place inside Jeff’s mind, where there are two characters: The Gatekeeper and Bumface, who compete to be the dominant voice in Jeff’s head.
 The Gatekeeper wants Jeff to change and live his dreams and Bumface wants Jeff to stay the same and love himself for what he already is.
 As Jeff faces personal challenges throughout the performance, he gradually moves towards wanting to live his dreams.

 The show will be performed at Triabunna Hall on Wednesday 8 September, Adventure Bay Hall, Bruny Island on Thursday 9 September, and Theatre Royal Hobart on Wednesday 15 and Thursday 16 September, before touring around Tasmania to over 30 schools from September 20 to October 26.
 Aurora Energy supports the Tasmanian tour, while the Theatre Royal and The Mercury support the public performances.